lmullen/jsr/issues/vol13/Welborn.markdown

 contestation between feminine assertion and masculine control, racial uplift and gender hierarchy that shaped debates over church policy.
-Chapter three follows these debates into African American fraternal orders—especially the Prince Hall Masons—highlighting the discord between these all-male spaces and their auxiliary female organizations as both groups engaged in racial uplift activities such as education and economic relief.
-The final chapter documents how these debates evolved over time by focusing on Emancipation Day celebrations and "colored" state fairs, paying particular attention to the role and function of Asheville's Young Men's Institute (YMI—a local organization similar to the YMCA).
+Chapter three follows these debates into African American fraternal orders---especially the Prince Hall Masons---highlighting the discord between these all-male spaces and their auxiliary female organizations as both groups engaged in racial uplift activities such as education and economic relief.
+The final chapter documents how these debates evolved over time by focusing on Emancipation Day celebrations and "colored" state fairs, paying particular attention to the role and function of Asheville's Young Men's Institute (YMI---a local organization similar to the YMCA).
 She argues convincingly that the younger generations increasingly rejected attempts to assuage white prejudicial fears in favor of direct resistance to discrimination and forceful assertion of